HMS Bideford (L43): Service

 On 31 October 1942, Bideford rescued 31 survivors from the torpedoed MV Abosso.
 On 25 August 1943 while serving with the 40th Escort Group in the Bay of Biscay, Bideford was damaged by a Henschel Hs 293 guided missile launched by a Luftwaffe aircraft, from II.Gruppe/KG 100.
 After repair, Bideford joined the 41st Escort Group, escorting convoys to Freetown.
 In January 1944, Bideford transferred with the rest of the 41st Escort Group to the Mediterranean and in April that year joined the 50th Escort Group, also in the Mediterranean.
 Bideford returned to home waters in January 1945, being refitted at Devonport, and then re-joined the 41st Escort Group, which was now employed on escort duties in the Southwest Approaches operating from Devonport.
 These duties continued until the end of the war in Europe.

-Bideford was laid up at Milford Haven on 8 June 1945, and was transferred to BISCO for disposal on 14 September 1949, with the ship being scrapped by Howells at their Milford Haven yard.
+Bideford was laid up at Milford Haven on 8 June 1945, and was transferred to BISCO for disposal on 14 September 1949, with the ship being scrapped by D. V. Howells & Sons at Pembroke Dock.
+In September 1950, Howells were convicted of allowing fuel oil from the ship to pollute navigable waterways.